thomas-fazzari/ciderfy/README.md

 ISRCs (International Standard Recording Codes) are then resolved through the Deezer catalog and used to find exact matches in the Apple Music catalog

-Tracks that weren't matched can then go through an optional fuzzy matching pass that compares titles and artists using Jaro-Winkler string similarity
+Tracks that weren't matched can then go through an optional fuzzy matching pass that scores title and artist similarity using Jaro-Winkler, then scales the result down based on track duration difference to reduce false positives

 ### Transfer Flow